Someshwar1956/Power-Bi-Dashboard/README.md

 ## Questions This Dashboard Helps Answer

--Which brands and product types are making the most money?
+- Which brands and product types are making the most money?
--How do sales change from one city or store to another?
+- How do sales change from one city or store to another?
--What kinds of customers are spending the most?
+- What kinds of customers are spending the most?
--Are we meeting our sales goals?
+- Are we meeting our sales goals?
--Where can we cut costs or make improvements to earn more profit?
+- Where can we cut costs or make improvements to earn more profit?

 ## Dashboard Preview